jenkinsci/helm-charts/charts/jenkins/UPGRADING.md

 - `additionalClouds.*.additionalAgents.*.image` has been renamed to `additionalClouds.*.additionalAgents.*.image.repository`
 - `additionalClouds.*.additionalAgents.*.tag` has been renamed to `additionalClouds.*.additionalAgents.*.image.tag`
 - `helmtest.bats.image` has been split up to:
   - `helmtest.bats.image.registry`
   - `helmtest.bats.image.repository`
   - `helmtest.bats.image.tag`
 - `controller.adminUsername` and `controller.adminPassword` have been renamed to `controller.admin.username` and `controller.admin.password` respectively
 - `controller.adminSecret` has been renamed to `controller.admin.createSecret`
 - `backup.*` was unmaintained and has thus been removed.
-See the following page for alternatives: https://nubenetes.com/kubernetes-backup-migrations/.
+See the following page for alternatives: [Kubernetes Backup and Migrations](https://nubenetes.com/kubernetes-backup-migrations/).

 ## To 4.0.0
-Removes automatic `remotingSecurity` setting when using a container tag older than `2.326` (introduced in [`3.11.7`](#3117)).
+Removes automatic `remotingSecurity` setting when using a container tag older than `2.326` (introduced in [`3.11.7`](./CHANGELOG.md#3117)).
 If you're using a version older than `2.326`, you should explicitly set `.controller.legacyRemotingSecurityEnabled` to `true`.

 ## To 3.0.0